WhiteElephant-abc/datapackets-functions-LIB/README-en_us.md

 Function usage: `/function auto_smelt:smelt {input:"raw_iron",output:"iron_ingot"}`

-- Consumes the item specified by `{input}` and gives the executor of the function the corresponding quantity of the item specified by `{output}`;
+- Consumes the item specified by `{input}` and gives the executor of the function the corresponding quantity of the item specified by `{output}`.
 - Smelting one item consumes 1 experience point.
-If the player has no experience, no item will be smelted;
+If the player has no experience, no item will be smelted.
-- If the player has all three kinds of supported fuels in the inventory at the same time, these fuels will be consumed simultaneously;
+- If the player has all three kinds of supported fuels in the inventory at the same time, these fuels will be consumed simultaneously.
 - Consuming a coal block allows for smelting 9 items at once, with 9 experience points deducted.

 ## Redstone